- What is psychological treatment?

 How do I make an appointment?

-If you are considering making an appointment with me, the first step is to contact me so we can have a brief conversation and decide whether we would work well together.
-I currently consult on Wednesday and Thursday afternoons between 1:00pm and 5:00pm, and Fridays between 9:00am and 2:00pm.
+If you are considering making an appointment, the first step is to contact me so we can have a brief conversation and decide whether we might work well together.
+I currently consult on Wednesdays, Thursdays, and Fridays.
 I am also available via Skype for appointments outside these hours, but please note that Skype sessions are not eligible for Medicare rebates.